rski/websevere/README.md

 - Only tested on Arch Linux, but should work on most recent Linux distributions.
 - Very rudimentary HTTP 1.1 implementation
 - Single threaded
-- Accepts one connection, tries to serve it and closes down
 - Everything is dumped in one function, main
 - Limited self-awareness in the areas it is limited in